jacklamo/hockey-performace-app/README.md

 **Commit checkpoint:** "Polish UI and add loading/error states"

 ---

-## What We're NOT Building (Yet)

-❌ Web scraping (Phase 2)
-❌ Advanced analytics (trends, best game analysis)
-❌ Comparison to benchmarks
-❌ Team/coach features
-❌ Social features
-❌ Export data
-❌ Notifications
-❌ Email verification
-❌ Password reset
-❌ Profile editing
-❌ Multiple sports
-❌ Dark mode

-**If you think of a feature, ask: "Do I need this to test if the core idea works?"
-If no, skip it.**

----

 ## Success Criteria for MVP

-✅ I can create an account
+ I can create an account
-✅ I can add a game with stats in under 2 minutes
+ I can add a game with stats in under 2 minutes
-✅ I can log mental state in under 90 seconds on my phone ✅ After 5+ games, I see meaningful insights about confidence and sleep ✅ The insights are accurate (I verify the math by hand) ✅ A teammate can use it without me explaining anything ✅ It's deployed and accessible via URL
+ I can log mental state in under 90 seconds on my phone After 5+ games, I see meaningful insights about confidence and sleep The insights are accurate (I verify the math by hand) A teammate can use it without me explaining anything It's deployed and accessible via URL

 ---